maxmarcon/concurrent_updates/README.md

 ## Explanation

-When the command is run with the `--serial` flag, these operations will be performed on the counter, in this order:
+When the command is run with the `--serial` flag, the operations from the 2 transactions (T1 amd T2) will be performed on the counter in the following order:

 1. T1 reads counter
 1. T1 increments counters and commits